 Disclosure: Tabilane earns a commission if you book through links on this page, at no extra cost to you.
 This does not affect our recommendations.
 See our Affiliate Disclosure for details.

 Every traveler who has seen the photo knows the image: a tunnel of vermillion torii gates receding into shadow, one following the next in a rhythm that feels almost musical.
 Most assume it can only be Fushimi Inari in Kyoto.
 But there is a nearly identical tunnel in the middle of Tokyo, inside a neighborhood so quiet it feels like a different city.
 Nezu Shrine — dedicated to the god Susanoo-no-Mikoto and dating to 1706 under the fifth Tokugawa shogun — is the only Shinto shrine in Tokyo that preserves an original Edo-period complex in this state of completeness.
-Its tunnel of more than 3,000 miniature torii gates runs along the eastern hillside, winding upward through a grove of cryptomeria trees, and on a weekday morning before nine o'clock, you may walk it entirely alone.
+Its tunnel of several hundred miniature torii gates — nicknamed a senbon torii ("thousand gates") in the same spirit as Fushimi Inari, though far smaller in scale — runs along the eastern hillside, winding upward through a grove of cryptomeria trees, and on a weekday morning before nine o'clock, you may walk it entirely alone.

 Quick Answer

-Nezu Shrine is a 1,300-year-old Shinto shrine in Bunkyo Ward, Tokyo, with free admission and a famous serpentine tunnel of red torii gates that rivals Fushimi Inari in atmosphere but sees a fraction of the visitors.
+Nezu Shrine is a historic Shinto shrine in Bunkyo Ward, Tokyo, whose main deity is Susanoo-no-Mikoto; the present Edo-era complex dates to 1706, while the shrine's legendary origins reach back far earlier.
+Admission is free.
+Its famous serpentine tunnel of red torii gates actually belongs to the Otome Inari, a subsidiary shrine on the hillside beside the main hall — dedicated to the same Inari kami honored at Kyoto's Fushimi Inari, which is why the gates look so alike, though Nezu sees a fraction of the visitors.
 The nearest station is Nezu Station on the Tokyo Metro Chiyoda Line (Exit 1, 5-minute walk) or Sendagi Station (3 minutes).
-The shrine grounds are open daily from 9:00 AM to 5:00 PM (closing at 4:30 PM November through January).
-There is no entrance fee for the main grounds or the torii path.
-The busiest period is the Bunkyo Azalea Festival in late April, when 3,000 azalea bushes bloom inside the garden (admission ¥200, roughly $1.35 USD).
+The main gate opens early and its hours shift with the season — roughly 5:00–6:00 AM to 5:00–6:00 PM, latest (until 6:00 PM) in spring and summer — while the outer grounds and torii path are accessible from early morning; there is no entrance fee for the grounds or the torii path.
+The busiest period is the Bunkyo Azalea Festival in April, when roughly 3,000 azalea bushes bloom inside the garden (admission ¥500–¥1,000, children 12 and under free).
 Outside of that festival window, crowds are minimal even on weekends.

 Getting to Nezu Shrine: Stations, Exits, and Walking Time